MichalOpoka/ecfr/cfr/title-17-Commodity-Securities-Exchanges/chapter-I-Commodity-Futures-Trading-Commission/part-31-Leverage-Transactions/section-31.14.md

 ##### § 31.14 Recordkeeping. #####

 (a) All books, records and other documents required to be kept by this part shall be kept in accordance with the provisions of § 1.31 of this chapter.
-In addition, information concerning leverage transactions shall be made available upon request of the Executive Director, the Director of the Division of Swap Dealer and Intermediary Oversight, the Director of the Division of Market Oversight or the Director of the Division of Enforcement, or other designees, at a time and place and in such form and manner as may be specified in the request.
+In addition, information concerning leverage transactions shall be made available upon request of the Executive Director, the Director of the Market Participants Division, the Director of the Division of Market Oversight or the Director of the Division of Enforcement, or other designees, at a time and place and in such form and manner as may be specified in the request.

 (b) Each leverage transaction merchant shall: